lukaszb/django-projector/docs/usage/projects/forking.rst

   .. note::
-     All exceptions at ``fork`` method should be caught and eventually propagated but with type ``projector.core.exceptions.ProjectError`` (or a subclass of it).
-It is necessary for :py:class:`projector.forms.ExternalForkWizard` to properly notify user
+     All exceptions at ``fork`` method should be caught and eventually propagated but with type :error:`ProjectorError` (or a subclass of it).
+It is necessary for :py:class:`projector.forms.ExternalForkWizard` to
-     if any error has occured during forking process.
+     properly notify user if any error has occured during forking process.
      Those are not validation errors as ``fork`` method should be called only after form is cleaned.

 Moreover, :py:class:`projector.forks.base.BaseExternalForkForm` comes with one field ``as_private``.
 After form validation it is possible to check